Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

   </figure><br>

-## RNAseq analysis
+## RNA-Seq analysis
-- Introduction to RNA Sequencing
+- Why do RNA Sequencing?
-- Introduction to RNAseq analysis.
+- What is RNA-Seq analysis?

 ## Nextflow and nfcore
-- Introduction to nextflow
-- Introduction to nfcore.
+- What is nextflow?
+- What is nfcore?

 ## nfcore-rnaseq
-- Why use nextflow workflows for RNASeq analysis.
+- Why use nextflow workflows for RNA-Seq analysis.
+- Introduction to nfcore-rnaseq.
-- nfcore-rnaseq :  Pre-processing and generating a count-matrix for Differential Expression (DE) analysis.
+- Pre-processing and generating a count-matrix for Differential Expression (DE) analysis.

 ## Pawsey-Nimbus VM intance
-- What is a Pawsey-Nimbus VM ?
+- What is a Pawsey-Nimbus VM?
 - How to deploy the pipeline nfcore-rnaseq on 'Pawsey-Nimbsus VM intance'.

 ## R and RStudio
-- Introduction to R and RStudio
+- Introduction to R and RStudio.
 - Downstream (DE) analysis using RStudio on 'Pawsey-Nimbsus VM intance'.